Infinity666/photon/docs/tools.rst

 .. seealso:: |allcore|

-Some functionality here is bought from the :ref:`utility`:
+Some functionality here is bought from the :ref:`util`:

 .. seealso:: |allutil|

-.. _git tool:
+.. _tools_git:

 Git Tool
 --------